-- Is the process transparent? - Are the solicited products well defined? - Are bids evaluated comparably with no advantage to affiliates? - Is the process designed and evaluated by an independent entity?818 wholesale sales of electric energy or capacity must be listed in a seller's market-based rate tariff.
+- Is the process transparent?

+- Are the solicited products well defined?

+- Are bids evaluated comparably with no advantage to affiliates?

+120 Id. § 35.39(b).
+This requirement is reiterated in the Affiliate Cross-Subsidization Rules promulgated by Order No. 707.
+See id. § 35.44(a).
+All Commission authorizations to engage in affiliate wholesale sales of electric energy or capacity must be listed in a seller's market-based rate tariff.
 Id. § 35.39(b).